OlekSt/Hit-the-Slopes/Testing.md

 - In all cases a correct message is flashed saying "Trips to 'ski resort'"; "Trips to a 'ski resort' between date-from & date-to"; or other correct combinations.
 - Pressing on Search button without any search info flashes a message "No search parameters were chosen" and shows a list of trips.
 - A trip in the list, shows a user's name and avatar image, who created that trip; ski resort's name with an thumbnail image, dates from and to, number of adults and kids going, ski vs snoboard preference, and additional note from that user.
-- Mouse over a user's name opens an action bubble, suggesting to see a user's profile.
+- Touching a user's name opens an action bubble, suggesting to see a user's profile.
 Pressing on it shows a user's profile in a modal, with a name, avatar image, age range, place where user is from, and Contact link (confirmed that pressing it takes a user to contact_me.html).
-- Mouse over a ski resort's name opens an action bubble, suggesting to see ski resorts, and confirmed that pressing it, takes us to skiresorts.html.
+- Touching a ski resort's name opens an action bubble, suggesting to see ski resorts, and confirmed that pressing it, takes us to skiresorts.html.
 - Buttons to Edit or Delete a trip are visible only to a user who created that particular trip.
 - A user/owner of a trip can press Edit, and will be taken to edit_trip.html, where all the previously saved data will be shown with a possibility to modify.
 - A user/owner of a trip can press Delete, and a trip will be deleted, user will be returned to the trips.html.
 A message will flash "'Username', we've deleted your trip." *Note: Feature to be added to ask a user for confirmation if he/she really wants to delete a trip.*